(Updated 2020: the San Francisco Writers Conference has moved to a new venue since I wrote this post so I’ve amended where necessary.)

 - Keep your questions to panelists brief and general, so that everyone in the room can relate.
 Every year, the wonderful Michael Larsen has to remind an attendee that the open sessions are not the place for an in-depth analysis of their own circumstances.

 - The agenda is packed and my personal experience is you can’t always tell exactly what will be covered in a session from the title.
 Spend some time before researching speakers (many of them have a book available) to see if their content is likely to resonate with you.
-Some of the presenters post handouts here and that’s an ideal way to preview their session.
+In previous years, some of the presenter handouts have been posted online, and that’s an ideal way to preview their session.

 - You’ll get far more out of the keynotes if you read one of their books in advance.
 I don’t always manage this, but it significantly increased my enjoyment of hearing Chitra Banerjee Divakaruni and Barry Eisler speak.